 The next day we went to the old town to explore a little history.
 Our steps headed right to the city walls.
 Through several gates you can get directly to the old town.
 In addition to typical architecture, you will also find the town museum, which will allow you to penetrate the history of the city.
 We were there in the evening when the city came to life.
 Visiting the museum does not take more than an hour and is very nice.

 We didn't stay long in the old town because of the hot weather.
-We visited him later several times in the evening.
-Another big attraction of Budva are the local beach, which are great and each of them will certainly choose the most suitable for themselves.
+We visited it later several times in the evening.
+Another big attraction of Budva are the local beaches, which are great and each of them will certainly choose the most suitable for themselves.
 There we were heading.
 You can read about this in another article.
 Budva makes many trips.
 In the evening Budva turns into a place of entertainment.
 In the city center there is a cultural programconsisting of theater plays on the stage near the old town as well as a music program..

 Budva is rightly called Dubrovnik of Montenegro .
 As I wrote earlier Montenegro is very positive, I still insist.
 Budva just confirms it.
 Prices at this most expensive Montenegrin site are affordable.
 The atmosphere is great.
 A wide selection of accommodation facilities, restaurants, beaches...
 A modest client as well as a very demanding client will leave this place very satisfied.
 Young people will have plenty of fun.
 Older tourists with their grandchildren will also relax here.
 The alleys above the main promenade are small and uphill, giving them silence and almost no traffic.